GaalexxC/ASAS/README.md

 ## Thanks!

-- Microsoft
+- Microsoft :heavy_check_mark:

 Ironically, to a Windows OS for creating a pure Linux environment allowing me to test all these great releases in concert.
 Windows 10 Hyper-V, 9 containers, all rsync synchronized for rapid updates and development.
-- Café Bustelo
+- Café Bustelo :heavy_check_mark:

 For obvious reasons...:coffee:

+## Jeers!

+- Debian Developers

+For removing update-notifier and screwing lots of sysadmins :rage:

+For not fully embracing apt :rage:

 ## Copyrights